ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 snapshot of that ALTO resource, as specified in the base protocol {{RFC7285}};
-Second, a client can subscribe to incremental changes of one or multiple ALTO resources using the incremental update extension {{RFC8895}}, and a server pushes the updates to the client through a WebSocket connection.
+Second, a client can subscribe to incremental changes of one or multiple ALTO resources using the incremental update extension {{RFC8895}}, and a server pushes the updates to the client through Server Sent Events (SSE).

 However, the current transport mechanisms are not optimized for storing, transmitting, and processing (incremental) updates of ALTO information